MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P1_7_Segment/README.md

 - After compilation, click on ``Program Device(Open Programmer)``
 - When the Programmer window opens, load the demo project into the FPGA by clicking ``Start``

-To run the demo, you can just go straight to the programming step and skip the compilation since it has already been done.

 ## Project file structure
 - The **VHDL** design files are located in the **src** directory
 - The top-level design is the **seg_display.vhd**